simonjoom/react-app-mobx-ultimateversion/templates/app/README.md

 >* I added ukrainien flag in material-ui-country-flags
 > Do unzip ./temp/material-ui-country-flags.zip to ./temp/node_modules/

->* Little mod to support Object.entries in mobx-react-matchmedia and update mobx v2.5:
-> Do unzip ./temp/mobx-react-matchmedia.zip to ./temp/node_modules/

->* Manual things be sure to remove:

-        ./temp/node_module/mobx-ajv-form/node_module/mobx
-        ./temp/node_module/mobx-ajv-form/node_module/ajv

-     node_module folders are created improperly by  mobx-ajv-form  due to the new mobx version

 b) install my config with nginx for proxying all listening mysite.com:80 to localhost